Html-Coder/Worthy/ReadMe.txt

 Worthy - Free Bootstrap Template

-Worhty is a Multipurpose One Page Template based on Bootstrap 3 Framework.
+Worthy is a Multipurpose One Page Template based on Bootstrap 3 Framework.
 You can use it for corporate, business and agency webpages as well as portfolio and personal webpages.